ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

 # Stack Allocations Reference

-The goal of this document is to be a reasonably complete reference to stack allocations in OCaml.
+The goal of this document is to be a reasonably complete reference to stack allocations in OxCaml.
 For a gentler introduction, see [the introduction](../intro).

 The stack allocations language extension allows the compiler to